Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 The concept of <dfn>robustness level</dfn> expresses the difficulty of breaking the protection offered by a [=DRM system=].
 An [=DRM system=] with a higher [=robustness level=] is believed by its author to be more resistant to attacks.

-Note: A [=DRM system=] with a higher [=robustness level=] may be superior in protecting content but may be more restircted in the choice of codecs or codec profiles/levels.
+Note: A [=DRM system=] with a higher [=robustness level=] may be superior in protecting content but may be more restricted in the choice of codecs or codec profiles/levels.

 Playback policy associated with content can require a certain [=robustness level=], thereby ensuring that valuable content does not get presented on potentially vulnerable implementations.
-The license server is what enforces this policy by refusing to provide content keys to implementations with low [=robustness levels=].
+The license server is what enforces this policy by refusing to provide [=content keys=] to implementations with low [=robustness levels=].

 The minimum required [=robustness level=] may be different for different device models and is not expressed in the MPD.
 It is an aspect of solution-specific business logic and impossible for a DASH client to determine on its own as it has no knowledge of the policy enforced by the license server.